 Credit cannot be awarded for an internship retroactively – students must be enrolled in ECON 498 and working as an intern at the same time.

-Three hours of credit can be earned for an internship of at least 17 hrs per week for 8 weeks or 135 hrs total.
+Three hours of credit can be earned for an internship of at least 17 hrs per week for 8 weeks or 135 hrs total (a minimum of 270 for 6 credit hours).
 We discourage internships of fewer hours than that.
 (College minimum standard is 45 hours for one credit.)

-No more than 3 hours of credit in economics can be earned with internships.
+No more than 6 hours of credit in economics can be earned with internships.
+This course cannot be repeated for credit.

 Registration for this course follows an atypical process.
 Before registering, you must find an internship and come to an agreement with the workplace sponsor.
 You should then submit the following documents to the course instructor: